MAD32 EV Mini Oled Edition for EVs on ESP32

 JBD/Xiaoxiang BMS Support:

-Monitor battery pack via Bluetooth: state of charge (SOC%), voltage, current, power, temperature, and individual cell voltages (1-16 cells).
+Monitor battery pack via Bluetooth: state of charge (SOC%), voltage, current, power, temperature, and individual cell voltages (up to 24S).
+Cells with 0V are hidden automatically.
 Helps detect weak or unbalanced cells.

 ⚙️